doctor

 What it checks

-- Essential toolkit scripts are present and executable
+- All required toolkit files are present (

 Example output